DevExpress/devextreme-ui-template-gallery/packages/metadata/descriptions/angular/sign-in-form.md

-The DevExtreme Angular Sign In Form template helps you incorporate an authentication form in your application.
+The DevExtreme Angular Sign In Form template helps you implement authentication workflow for registered users in your application.

 ## UI Components

-- DevExtreme Angular Form – displays contact properties as label/value pairs.
+- DevExtreme Angular Form – displays user properties as label/value pairs.

-- DevExtreme Angular Button - allows users to authorize.
+- DevExtreme Angular Button - allows users to submit credentials to be authenticated.

 ## Usage Scenarios

-- Enter credentials.
+- Enter user credentials.

-- Authorize.
+- User authentication.

-- Reset password.
+- Reset user password.

-- Create an account.
+- Create a new user account (register a new user).